 On a broader point, Greene is consistently good on language, and his article is worth reading in full.
 (Plus, I have an amusing cameo on the subject of serial commas.)
 We disagree on comma splices – they don’t make me ‘furious’ – but I’ll leave that for another time.

-Rereading Pincher Martin by William Golding, I noticed the following example:
+Rereading the great Pincher Martin by William Golding, I noticed the following example:

 A segment of storm dropped out like a dead leaf and there was a gap that joined sea and sky through the horizon.
 Now the lightning found reptiles floating and flying motionlessly and a tendril ran to each.
 The reptiles resisted, changing shape a little, then they too, dropped out and were gone.